After Placement of Dental Implants

 - Use a soft nylon bristle toothbrush, such as Oral-B, Butler, Reach or Colgate Plus.
 Before using the brush, rinse the bristles in hot water to soften them.

-- Brush with an anti-plaque toothbrush, or with baking soda.
+- Brush with an anti-plaque toothpaste, or with baking soda.

 - Floss around each implant abutment at least twice a day with regular dental floss, Super Floss from Oral-B, nylon yarn or with a long strip of cotton gauze.